stevebeer/openvpn-server/README.md

 The script will first update your APT repositories, upgrade packages, and install OpenVPN, which will take some time.
-It will then ask you to input your Raspberry Pi's local IP address on your network and the public IP address of your network.
-Then, it will ask you to choose which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit; 2048-bit is more secure, but server setup will take much longer to complete.
+It will then ask you to input your Raspberry Pi's local IP address on your network and the public IP address of your network, and then to choose which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit;
+2048-bit is more secure, but server setup will take much longer to complete.
 If you're unsure or don't have a convincing reason for 2048, just choose 1024.

 After this, the script will go from the GUI back to the command line as it builds the server's own certificate authority.
 If you wish to enter identifying information for the